tete1030/openwrt-fastbuild-actions/README.md

 - https://github.com/docker/hub-feedback/issues/1906
 - https://github.com/docker/buildx/issues/173

-### [Fixed] Spend so much time on "Copy out bin directory" in `docker-build`
+### [Fixed] Spend so much time on "Copy out bin directory" in `build-base` (Original docker-build)

 The problem should no longer exist.
 I disabled building cache by default, as it is rarely used.

-~~Due to the use of `docker-container` driver of `docker buildx` command for only `docker-build` job, we can not directly use `docker cp`.
+~~Due to the use of `docker-container` driver of `docker buildx` command for only `build-base` job, we can not directly use `docker cp`.
 Instead, I have to use a multi-stage hack to export out files, in order to in the same time keep the ability of exporting cache and builder image to Docker Hub.
 When the image is large, this method can spend much time in unpacking the image.~~

-~~`docker-build-inc` and `docker-build-package` are not affected.~~
+~~`build-inc` and `build-package` are not affected.~~

 ~~I have tried many methods to workaround this.
 Currently this setting is the best trade-off I can achieve.
 If you are interested or have better idea, feel free to open an issue for discussion.~~